inasafe/inasafe-doc/docs/source/developer-docs/impact_function_tutorial.rst

 * The geographic location
 * The available layer meta data

-InaSAFE will try to show users only those impact functions that can be validly run.
+|project_name| will try to show users only those impact functions that can be
+validly run.

 These parameters required to run the impact function, and indeed all specific parameters, are defined in the doc string of the class::